 Safety is always a concern when it comes to health supplements.
 The relaxed regulatory environment makes it easy for low-quality products to enter the space.
 These products sell fast too due to the low price.
 You have to question the authenticity of this merchandise, as too low a price usually coincides with low quality.
-Another concern is the dosage, including how often you should be taking Shilajit and for how long.
+In this space, low quality adds multiple other dangers, for instance, contamination, and poor processing.
+Another concern is the dosage, like how often should you be taking Shilajit, how much, and for how long.
 Supplements are usually cycled to keep effectiveness, but does this work for Shilajit?
-We’ll find out.
+Should you cycle shilajit?

 Value your health more than saving a few bucks.
 When it comes to shilajit, make sure that what you are using is 100% authentic, free from artificial fillers and additives.
 We highly discourage the use of imitations in the form of powder, tinctures, watered-down shilajit resins, tablets, and capsules.
 These imitations or fakes could be dangerous to your health.

 You can take it shilajit every day, but we advise, that you consult a doctor if you are unsure whether the supplement is right for you.
 Shilajit is safe for everyday use and can be taken for as long as you want.
 Scientific and clinical research has established its safety, even at 10x higher than the recommended daily dose.
 We don’t recommend taking such a high dose, because, authentic shilajit is potent enough and will give you all the benefits even with just a small dose.

 For how long you should be taking shilajit is really up to you.
 Its safety has been established and no long-term side effects have ever been observed with genuine mineral pitch.
 Authentic Shilajit is expensive, especially when taken regularly so cycling and lowering dosages may be helpful.